Financial-Times/o-forms/ACCESSIBILITY.md

 _Note 1: `aria-label` also accepts an id if you would rather set an id on the input's label_

-_Note 2: `aria-hidden` has often been used to visually hide/show elements.
+_Note 2: `aria-hidden` is sometimes used as a CSS selector to visually hide/show elements.
 However, it's primary functionality is to hide the contents of an element from the AT_

 #### Example